What is a Pivot Door? Everything You Need to Know

 Making It Personal: Customisation

 The great news is that whether you fancy a pivot or a hinged door, you’ve got plenty of scope to make it your own.
-Here at Grandsea, we’re rather proud of offering customised pivot and hinged doors to bring your design dreams to life.
+At Grandsea, we specialize in offering customized pivot and hinged doors to bring your design dreams to life.
 From the initial ideas right through to the final fitting, every little detail, from the glass and hinge colour to the all-important pivot point, is carefully chosen to match your vision.
 For pivot doors, you can even choose the location of the pivot point to achieve a specific look.

 So, no matter if you’re after a door made of iron, glass, wood, or metal, with just the right finish and those perfect handles (whether they’re on hinges or a pivot system), you can really create something special.